sa-mm/getting-started-solution-template/README.md

 This template can be extended as an IoT Connector (PDaaS) to provide & publish product instance to multiple internal and external applications.

 Assuming you have a workable 3rd party cloud integrated and followed the above `setup` section.
-1. Create a new branch or repo to keep the stand-alone version
+1. Create a new branch or repo to keep the stand-alone version.
-1. Clone the Iot Connector (https://github.com/exosite/pdaas_template) repository
+1. Clone the Iot Connector (https://github.com/exosite/pdaas_template) repository.
-1. Merge Modules, Assets & endpoints: Different namespaces are used and you should be able to copy all modules files into your project modules.
+1. Merge Modules, Assets (`dist/` in folder `app`) & Endpoints: Different namespaces are used and you should be able to copy all modules files into your project modules.
-1. Merge Services: Overlapping service configuration & eventhandlers needs to be merged manually, luckily the logic is trivial
-1. Merge init.lua & murano.yaml: No changes from PDaaS should be required, however you need to enable the 'Assets' options
+1. Merge Services: some files will overlap, here are rules to follow :
+    - config.yaml can be replaced.
+    - in device2.yaml, copy only non overlapping `names` in resources and merge manually the rest (`tags_schema`).
+1. In murano.yaml, copy from Pdaas file following parts into target :
+    - add non overlapping `safeConfigs` lines.
+    - add endpoints definition and assets, and change `location` to target correct folder.
+1. Merge init.lua manually.
-1. Push your changes to the PDaaS-Cloud2Cloud product branch
+1. Push your changes to the PDaaS-Cloud2Cloud product branch.
-1. Publish the new template to Murano Exchange as described above
+1. Publish the new template to Murano Exchange as described above.

 ---